 1) Prospect → 2) Connect → 3) Research → 4) Present → 5) Close → 6) Delight

-With account-based marketing, this cycle is streamlined — by focusing your efforts on specific high-value target accounts, you save time and resources, and spend more time on the stages of the cycle that positively impact your bottom line:
+With account-based marketing, this cycle is streamlined — by focusing your efforts on specific high-value target accounts, you save time and resources — meaning, you'll have more time to focus on the stages of the cycle that positively impact your bottom line:

 1) Identify Target Accounts → 2) Present to Target Accounts → 3) Close Target Accounts → 4) Delight Accounts

 ABM streamlines your sales cycle by helping you stay efficient.
-Rather than experimenting with different tactics to prospect and qualify a large pool of leads, ABM ensures your target accounts are ideal for your business and vice versa.
+Rather than experimenting with different tactics to prospect and qualify a large pool of leads, ABM ensures the accounts you target are the right ones for your business and vice versa.
 The sales cycle is also streamlined by your marketing and sales alignment as well as the consistent and personalized customer experiences you provide.